0Miquel/OpenPCDet-video-surveillance/README.md

 A video surveillance benchmark has been designed based on the nuScenes dataset.

+Code from the LiDAR-Assisted 3D Human Detection for Video Surveillance [paper](https://openaccess.thecvf.com/content/WACV2024W/RWS/papers/Blanch_LiDAR-Assisted_3D_Human_Detection_for_Video_Surveillance_WACVW_2024_paper.pdf).

+Accepted at Real-World Surveillance: Applications and Challenges, 4th at WACV.
+Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision.

 [//]: # (Additional requirements needed from the ones in `requirements.txt`:)

 [//]: # (+ numpy==1.23.0)